 Once guests have arrived, it’s a great idea to provide a welcome letter, book, or binder filled with all the information they could possibly need during their stay.
 Not only does this cut back on the number of times guests will reach out to you with simple questions like, “How do I preheat the oven?” but it also shows guests how much effort you’ve put into managing your vacation rental.
 Be sure to include your contact info in the welcome binder so that guests know they can get in touch if needed.

-4. Poor Sleeping Arrangements
+4. Make Sleeping Arrangements Comfortable and Clean

 Could there be anything worse than arriving at your vacation destination and finding that the sleeping arrangements are less than satisfactory?
 It could be a dented mattress, threadbare sheets, a few stray hairs on the pillow, or even noisy neighbors, but whatever the reason, poor sleeping conditions are something many people fear when considering booking a vacation rental property.

 Since most people travel and go on vacation to relax, you should definitely focus on providing the best sleeping arrangements possible.
 A good night’s sleep is essential, so be sure to invest in quality mattresses, blankets, and pillows.
-It’s equally as important to ensure that the bedclothes are freshly washed in between each guest’s stay.
+It’s equally as important to ensure that the bedclothes are freshly washed during each guest’s stay.
 If your vacation rental is an apartment with noisy upstairs neighbors, you might even want to look into various soundproofing measures to keep the space quiet and conducive to sleep.
 A low-cost variation of this is to provide complimentary earplugs to your guests.

 If you have a low-budget vacation rental or rent out a room in your house, guests are less likely to expect hotel-quality sleeping arrangements.
 However, at the very least, you should be transparent about what you’re offering so that guests have realistic expectations.
 No matter what type of vacation rental you have, provide accurate photos and descriptions of the sleeping arrangements.